IsaacHair/Corth/readme.txt

 Also now using exit() to close the program immediately upon an error instead of constantly testing for error.
 This also makes printing strings for the errors easier.

+Expressions can be used within variable declarations, but, if that expression contains any other variables, they must have already been declared.
+For all other expressions, the variable does not have to be declared already.
+For macros, the macro can be declared anywhere, but a macro cannot contain a definition for another macro.

+********

+Screw it, the compilation process will work best in only one pass.
+Basically, all variables must be declared before use.
+All macros must be declared before use.
+Also, labels and gotos will work in a somewhat interesting way.
+If a label appears before a goto calling that label is ever stated, then the label's location is simply saved and the goto(s) can jump there, nothing too difficult.
+However, if the label appears after its corresponding goto(s), then each goto statement simply does not jump anywhere.
+The goto next address is filled in with 0000 or something.
+Anyways, the cursor location of that 0000 is saved for each goto.
+Once the label is identified, then the cursor location is saved, and the program goes back to each cursor location for those gotos and inserts the program address of the label, then jumps back to the label.
+Basically, this is how the program address counter works:
+It starts at 0000 and increments by one for each instruction.
+If there is an if-else statement or a chain of if, else-if, else-if ... then each line containing an if will jump to two locations, both as close as possible to the end of the statement and obviously one being an odd address and the other being an even address.
+The odd address will just contain the body of the if statement.
+The even address, which should be right before the odd address, will be left and have its cursor location saved until the else statement is reached, at this point, it will contain the body of that statement.
+If it is actually an else-if, this is fine; the body of the else statement is just another "if" and the "if" protocol is just repeated.
+Hold on... in a way, the file doesn't need to be loaded into ram at all at this point, it will just be directly processed into another file.